The Karnival Kid

-The short was produced in black and white by The Walt Disney Studio and released to theaters by Celebrity Productions.
-It is the ninth film in the Mickey Mouse film series, and the first in which Mickey speaks, though with a notably deeper voice than in later cartoons.
-During his first eight appearances Mickey whistled, laughed, cried and otherwise vocally expressed himself.
-Mickey's first spoken line is "Hot dog!
-Hot dog!", the voice being provided by composer Carl W. Stalling instead of Walt Disney.
+The Karnival Kid is a 1929 American animated short film directed by Walt Disney and Ub Iwerks.
+It is the ninth film of the Mickey Mouse film series.
+It was the ninth Mickey Mouse short to be produced; the first where he speaks.
+Mickey's first spoken line is "Hot dogs!
+Hot dogs!", the voice being provided by composer Carl W. Stalling instead of Walt Disney.
 This would later serve as a basis for Mickey's later catchphrase "Hot dog!"
+It was released on July 31, 1929 by Celebrity Productions.
+As of January 1st, 2025, the short is now in the public domain.
+Columbia Pictures reissued the film after Walt Disney Productions switched distributors.